paradedb/paradedb/pg_bm25/README.md

 WITH (key_field='id', text_fields='{"description": {}, "category": {}}');
 ```

+Note the mandatory `key_field` option in the `WITH` code.
+Every `bm25` index needs a `key_field`, which should be the name of a column that will function as a row's unique identifier within the index.
+Usually, the `key_field` can just be the name of your table's primary key column.

 Once the indexing is complete, you can run various search functions on it.

 ### Basic Search